open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 {{% /alert %}}

-You can set properties in the `application.properties` or the `application.yaml` file, or use environment variables.
+You can update the configuration with properties in the `application.properties` or the `application.yaml` file, or use environment variables.

 `application.properties` example: